Telescope imaging beyond the Rayleigh limit in extremely low SNR: Introduction

 To address these practical concerns, we propose a Stochastic Sub-Rayleigh Imaging (SSRI) algorithm that leverages conventional imaging devices to resolve multiple sources in low SNR conditions.
-SSRI calculates the likelihood for different parameter sets based on the captured intensity image and maximizes this likelihood to estimate the parameters of interest (Fig. \ref{fig1}a).
-Thereby SSRI shows a capacity to resolve multiple challenges concurrently.
-These challenges include addressing multiple sources with unequal brightness within the diffraction limit and with an exceptionally low SNR of less than 1.
-Notably, no known prior study has attempted to implement algorithms within such a markedly poor SNR setting, where human perception itself fails to decipher individual sources or even differentiate between the presence or absence of signals amidst elevated noise levels.
-To test the efficacy of SSRI, we implemented the algorithm on experimental data in a variety of SNR, point source separation, and relative source brightness conditions.
-Experimental data is obtained from a setup that images incoherent point sources generated by illuminating small holes with an LED.
-In images with SNR less than 1.2, a relative brightness of 1:5 between sources, and separations below the Rayleigh limit, we demonstrated between 40\% and 80\% success rate in estimating the number of sources and a mean position error of less than 2.5 pixels.
-In the same conditions, the Richardson-Lucy and CLEAN algorithms successfully estimated the number of sources between 0\% and 10\% of the time and had mean position errors greater than 5 pixels.
+SSRI calculates the likelihood for different parameter sets based on the captured intensity image and maximizes this likelihood to estimate the parameters of interest (figure \ref{fig1}(a)).
+In this paper, we demonstrate SSRI's capacity to correctly estimate scenes with multiple sources that have different brightnesses and sub-diffraction limit separation, even with an exceptionally low SNR of less than 1.2.
+Notably, no known prior study has attempted to implement algorithms within such a markedly poor SNR setting, where visual perception fails to decipher individual sources or even differentiate between the presence and absence of signals amidst elevated noise levels.
+To test the efficacy of SSRI, we applied the algorithm to experimental data in a variety of SNRs, separation levels, and relative source brightness conditions.
+To quantify imaging resolution in the sub-Rayleigh regime, we use the metrics of Jaccard index and Jaccard efficiency.
+We show that our approach consistently outperforms well-established state-of-the-art algorithms such as Richardson-Lucy and CLEAN.

+Along with improved estimation of the number of sources, SSRI also demonstrates the ability to accurately estimate source location for smaller separations than the Richardson-Lucy and CLEAN algorithms.
+SSRI correctly determines the source position for separations as low as half the Rayleigh limit, compared to a minimum separation of 0.86 times the Rayleigh limit for Richardson-Lucy or CLEAN.
+This means that by incorporating SSRI into a telescope system with a 4 m aperture and operating at 500 nm wavelength, we can pinpoint objects less than 0.08 meters apart at 1000 km away ($<$ 0.53R).
+This marks a 38\% or more improvement in resolution over traditional methods, which can only discern objects at a minimum spacing of 0.13 meters (0.86R) under similar conditions.